alezzandro/iotgw_mainproject/README.md

 ## Prerequisites

-First of all you'll need a working Openshift Container Platform 3.9.
+First of all you'll need:
+- a working Openshift Container Platform 3.9
+- an empty RHEL7 properly configured (see below for the steps)

 All the brand new installation should come with a pre-configured Ansible Service Broker and Openshift Service Catalog.
 <i>You'll not get it enabled in Minishift or CDK, please refer to their docs for instruction on enabling it.</i>

-Then you'll need an empty RHEL7 configured with the following steps:
+As said, you'll need an empty RHEL7 configured with the following steps:
 ```
 # yum remove firewalld
 # yum install -y iptables-services docker docker-python cockpit